 Price Ranges

-Sophia Tolli gowns run from approximately $900 to $1,800.
-The accessible price point is one of the brand's genuine advantages: a bride who comes in with a firm budget ceiling around $1,200 to $1,400 will find strong Sophia Tolli options where Calla Blanche would be limited to Angela and Alison.
-Both brands require budget for alterations, typically $200 to $600 depending on the complexity of the gown.
+Sophia Tolli gowns at White Rose Bridal run from $1,200 to $2,600.
+The accessible price point is one of the brand's genuine advantages: a bride with a firm budget ceiling around $1,200 to $1,400 will find strong Sophia Tolli options across that entire range.
+If budget is a deciding factor, we can show you comparable aesthetics across both brands — and also Sincerity by Justin Alexander, which starts around $900 — in the same appointment.

 The Bride Personality Test